maxhaesslein/dreamers/README.md

 ```

 You also need to check all the options at the beginning of the `dreamers` file and change them accordingly.

+You can also add custom font files (.ttf) into the `fonts/` subfolder and then set it in the `options` variable.